Patternslib/Patterns/src/pat/tooltip/documentation.md

 ### Display

-Tooltips are shown when the mouse hovers over the triggering element, and are hidden when the mouse leaves the triggering element.
+Tooltips are shown when clicking on the triggering element.

-The trigger can be changed to require a click on the triggering element by adding a `click` option.
+The trigger can be changed to require the mouse to hover over the triggering element, and to be hidden when the mouse leaves the triggering element by adding a `hover` option.

     <a href="#" title="Please enter the full URL for the website"
-       class="pat-tooltip" data-pat-tooltip="click">More information</a>
+       class="pat-tooltip" data-pat-tooltip="hover">More information</a>

 ### Positioning